Resilience in Infants & Toddlers

 In addition to helping childcare, home visitation and other early care and education programs such as Early Head Start programs document that children’s needs are being met, the DECA-I/T can help early care and education professionals and families in strengthening the social and emotional development of all children with more intentionality and individualization.

 Specifically, the DECA-I/T provides detailed information on children’s social and emotional strengths and needs by scale and even by item.
-By aggregating individual data, the caregiver can also gain insights into common areas of strengths and needs for the group as a whole.
+By aggregating individual data, the caregiver can also gain insights into common areas of strengths and needs for a group/classroom as a whole.